 Field Description Your Action Radio Options a/n/ac (5 GHz) Indicates the radio option 5 GHz configurations.
-Select the following options: Channelization: Set the channel width used during transmission to 20, 40, or 80 (MHz), or select Auto to set it automatically. • Channel : Select the channel to use for the a/n/c (5 GHz) radio, or select Auto to set it automatically.
-Auto cell sizing: Select this option to enable APs to share information on interference seen by each other and dynamically adjust their radio Tx power and Rx parameters to minimize interference.
-Selecting the Enable option disables the TX Power Adjustment configuration.
-TX Power Adjustment: Select the required option.
+Select the following options: Channelization: Set the channel width used during transmission to 20, 40, or 80 (MHz), or select Auto to set it automatically.
+Channel: Select the channel to use for the a/n/c (5 GHz) radio, or select Auto to set i automatically. • Auto cell sizing: Select this option to enable APs to share information on interference seen by each other and dynamically adjust their radio Tx power and Rx parameters to minimize interference.
+Selecting the Enable option disables the TX Power Adjustment configuration. • TX Power Adjustment : Select the required option.
 NOTE If you choose Min, the transmit power is set to 0 dBm (1 mW) per chain for 11n APs, and 2 dBm per chain for 11ac APs.
-If you choose Max, the transmit power is set to the maximum allowable value according to the capability of the AP and the regulations of the operation country.
-WLAN Group: Select the WLAN group to which this AP belongs.
-WLAN Services: Select the check box to enable WLAN services in this radio.
-AP Configuration > AP SNMP Options , Override zone configuration Overrides the existing zone configuration Select the check box.
+If you choose Max, the transmit power is set to the maximum allowable value according to the capability of the AP and the regulations of the operation country. • WLAN Group: Select the WLAN group to which this AP belongs. • WLAN Services: Select the check box to enable WLAN services in this radio.

+AP Configuration > AP SNMP Options Override zone configuration Overrides the existing zone configuration Select the check box.
 Enable AP SNMP Configures SNMP settings.
 Select the check box.
 SNMPv2 Agent Adds users to the SNMPv2 Agent.
 Click Create and enter Community. a.
-Select the required Privilege.
-If you select Notification, enter the Target IP. b.
-Click OK.
+Select the required Privilege .
+If you select Notification , enter the Target IP . b.
+Click OK .
 SNMPv3 Agent Adds users to the SNMPv3 Agent.
 Click Create and enter User. a.
-Select the required Authentication. b.
+Select the required Authentication . b.
 Enter the Auth Pass Phrase. c.
 Select the Privacy option. d.
-Select the required Privilege.
-If you select Notification, select the option Trap or Inform and enter the Target IP. e.
-Click OK.
-AP Configuration > Model Specific Option ns Model Specific Control Indicates that the model overides the AP settings. .
-Select the check box. maleutes that the model overlacs the AF settings. .
-Scient the check box.
+Select the required Privilege .
+If you select Notification , select the option Trap or Inform and enter the Target IP . e.
+Click OK .
+AP Configuration > Model Specific Options · · Model Specific Control Indicates that the model overides the AP settings.
+Select the check box.